 - Easy-access pump with leak-resistance; no accidental chemical drips

 - Pressure capabilities up to 150 psi.

-Some of the finest all-rounder features have gone into this backpack sprayer’s design and usability.
+Some of the most excellent all-rounder features have gone into this backpack sprayer’s design and usability.

-- The nozzle variety is simple and practical.
+- The nozzle variety is practical and straightforward.
 The Roundup 190327 is also compatible with TeeJet nozzles

-- Aside from the pump being easy to access it also lets you change seals in a matter of minutes; no need for tools in this regard.
+- Aside from the pump is easy to access, this roundup sprayer also lets you change seals in a matter of minutes; no need for tools in this regard.
 It is internalized and comes with a no-leak design

-- The shut-off is premium quality and lockable.
+- The shut-off is superior quality and lockable.
 It comprises an in-line filter and brass components

 - The wand is made of durable polyester and is extra long at 21 inches with Viton sealing that provides optimal chemical resistance

 - Ideal for left- and right-handed users; foldable pump handle

 - Built-in carry handle and wand storing option in the tank itself